Introduction

 In 2005 two very different people signed up to a short introduction to writing course run by the Open University in the United Kingdom.

-Andrea (Annie) Smith has a Master's Degree in Victorian Literature, loves horses and has a surrogate dog called Toby.
-She is a young mother of four and is a lifelong storyteller and writer who had never had the courage to take her interest further.
+Andrea (Annie) Smith has a Master's Degree in Victorian Literature, four children, a houseful of pets and a horse called Fred.
+She is a lifelong storyteller and writer who had never had the courage to take her interest further.

 Duncan Spencer has a Doctorate in Mathematics and a Master's Degree in Business and is married with two children.
 He is an accountant with special interests in environmental work who had stories to tell but no experience in telling them.